 Explosion Vents on Dust Collectors & Receivers

-All dust collectors (bag, envelope bag or cartridge style), receivers and vacuum units, after the dust is tested and analyzed, may be fitted with explosion vents as a means of explosion protection.
+All dust collectors (bag, envelope bag, or cartridge style), receivers, and vacuum units, after the dust is tested and analyzed, may be fitted with explosion vents as a means of explosion protection.
 Usually, vents are the least expensive solution.
-If applied, they need to be compliant with NFPA 68 “Standard on Explosion Protection by Deflagration Venting” latest edition where combustible dusts are determined to be present.
+If applied, they need to be compliant with NFPA 68 “Standard on Explosion Protection by Deflagration Venting” latest edition where combustible dust is determined to be present.

 Explosion Vents on Silos & Process Vessels

-Silos, process vessels and bucket elevators needing explosion protection to reduce the damage caused by a dust explosion, may be fitted with explosion vents or relief panels.
-Explosion vents or panels have been widely used with NFPA 68 “Standard on Explosion Protection by Deflagration Venting” latest edition, the go to manual for the design and installation for these vessels and enclosures.
-Vent sizing and vent area is largely determined by the Kst of the dust and the structural integrity and design of the silo or vessel.
+Silos, process vessels, and bucket elevators needing explosion protection to reduce the damage caused by a dust explosion may be fitted with explosion vents or relief panels.
+Explosion vents or panels have been widely used with NFPA 68 “Standard on Explosion Protection by Deflagration Venting” latest edition, the go-to manual for the design and installation for these vessels and enclosures.
+Vent sizing and vent area are largely determined by the Kst of the dust and the structural integrity and design of the silo or vessel.

 Before we continue, we need to ask several questions:

 Will an explosion vent be the practical solution?
 Is…

 - the location of the dust collector or vessel indoor or outdoor, and what is the proximity of the vessel to an outside wall?

 - there a safe path to direct gases and materials releasing through the vent?

 - Is the dispelled material hazardous or toxic?